This feature enables importing and rendering e57 and pts pointcloud files.

 In order to render a pointcloud, Flow needs to create a

-flowEmitterPoint object, which is linked to a single
+flowEmitterPoint object, which has a relationship to the

-UsdGeomPoints object.
+UsdGeomPoints objects.
 It also needs to create other Flow objects that contain specific settings for displaying a pointcloud.
 These settings are bundled under a single

 The Omniverse™ Flow renderer was originally designed for rendering fluids and gases, but has been repurposed for pointcloud rendering.
 As such, there are some settings that are important to pointclouds and many that are not.